UtkarshVerma/dwmblocks-async/README.md

 ```

 ### Signalling changes
-Most statusbars constantly rerun all scripts every few seconds.
+Most status bars constantly rerun all scripts every few seconds.
 This is an option here, but a superior choice is to give your block a signal through which you can indicate it to update on relevant event, rather than have it rerun idly.

 For example, the volume block has the update signal `5` by default.
 I run `kill -39 $(pidof dwmblocks)` alongside my volume shortcuts in `dwm` to only update it when relevant.
 Just add `34` to your signal number!
 You could also run `pkill -RTMIN+5 dwmblocks`, but it's slower.